-All insurance carriers, self insured employers, and licensed adjusters servicing Idaho worker's compensation claims shall comply with the following requirements: (3 23 22)
+All insurance carriers, self-insured employers, and licensed adjusters servicing Idaho worker's compensation claims shall comply with the following requirements:

 01. Idaho Office.
+(3-23-22)

-a.
+- a.
 All insurance carriers, self-insured employers, and licensed adjusters servicing Idaho worker's compensation claims shall maintain an office within the state of Idaho.
 The offices shall be staffed by adequate personnel to conduct business.
-(3-23-22)

-b.
+(3-23-22) - b.
 The insurance carrier or self-insured employer shall authorize and require a member of its in-state staff or an Idaho licensed resident adjuster to service and make decisions regarding claims pursuant to Section 72-305, Idaho Code.
-(3-23-22)

-c.
+(3-23-22) - c.
 As staffing changes occur and, at least annually, the insurance carrier, self-insured employer, or licensed adjuster shall submit to the Commission Secretary the names of those authorized to make decisions regarding claims pursuant to Section 72-305, Idaho Code.
 Each authorized insurance carrier shall designate only one (1) Claims Administrator for each policy of worker's compensation insurance.
 (3-23-22)

-02. Claim Files.
+O2.
+Claim Files.
 All Idaho worker's compensation claim files shall be maintained within the state of Idaho in either hard copy or immediately accessible electronic format.
 Claim files shall include all documents relevant to the claim file:, but are not limited to:

 a.
-FROI and Claim for Benefits; (3-23-22) b.
+FROI and Claim for Benefits; (3-23-22) ---- ------------------------------ ----------- b.
 Copies of bills for medical care; (3-23-22)

-с.
-Copy of lost-time computations, if applicable; (3-23-22) d. acceptance or de Correspondence reflecting reasons for any delays in payments, the resolution on an initial of compensability; of such delays, and (3-23-22) e.
-Employer's return-to-work communications; and (3-23-22) f.
+c.
+Copy of lost-time computations, if applicable; (3-23-22)

+d.
+Correspondence reflecting reasons for any delays in payments, the resolution of such delays, and acceptance or denial of compensability; (3-23-22)

+e.
+Employer's return-to-work communications; and (3-23-22)

+f.
 Medical reports.
-(3-23-22) 03. worker's compe Correspondence .
-All original correspondence involving adjusting decision station claims shall be authorized and accessible through electronic reproduction for 0 0 at an in-state off ices.
 (3-23-22)

-04. Date Stamp.
-Each of the documents listed in Subsections 305.02 and 305.03, above, shall be datestamped with the name of the receiving office on the day received, and by each receiving agent or vendor acting on behalf of the claims office.
+- 03. Correspondence.
+All original correspondence involving adjusting decisions regarding Idaho worker's compensation claims shall be authorized and accessible through electronic reproduction from and maintained at an in-state offices.
+(3-23-22) - 04.
+Date Stamp.
+Each of the documents listed in Subsections 305.02 and 305.03, above, shall be date-stamped with the name of the receiving office on the day received, and by each receiving agent or vendor acting on behalf of the claims office.
 (3-23-22)